fusonic/php-messenger-mailer-bundle/README.md

 ## Install

-Use composer to install the lib from packagist.
+Use composer to install the bundle from packagist.

 ```bash
 composer require fusonic/messenger-mailer-bundle